ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 - Links are **undirected**, meaning that if A is connected to B, then it is the same as B connected to A.

-- The report also tells us the graph is not dynamic: it means there is no evolution or chronology, it won’t "move in time".
+- The report also tells us the graph is **not dynamic**: it means there is no evolution or chronology, it won’t "move in time".

 - Click on **OK** to see the graph in Gephi.